 Stanley, also known as Port Stanley, is often a favored landing site, as the town offers a unique British outpost feel, complete with eclectic charm.
 You’ll be free to explore, grab a pint at the local pub or visit numerous churches and museums.

 Your team of lecturers and specialists will be sure to educate you on the local flora and fauna, making the most out of your time in the Falklands.

-One significant and historic site that will be of interest is the grave of the great explorer, Sir Ernest Shackleton.
-You can visit his grave at the settlement of Grytviken, which is also home to an old whaling station, a museum, gift shop, church and a small research station.
+One significant and historic site is the grave of the great explorer Sir Ernest Shackleton.
+You can visit his grave at the settlement of Grytviken, which is also home to an old whaling station, plus a museum, gift shop, church, and small research station.

-You will discover that Antarctica is a land of extremes.
-One moment you’ll be overcome with a feeling of complete remoteness, the next you’ll be inspired by nature as a calving glacier crashes into the brilliant blue sea or a penguin comes waddling by to inspect your footwear.
+You will discover that Antarctica is a land of extremes: at one moment you’ll be overcome with a feeling of complete isolation and silence, and at the next moment you’ll be inspired by nature as a calving glacier crashes into brilliant blue sea or a penguin waddles by to inspect your footwear.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
-ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

+All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

-A small group of kayakers will plan to go out multiple times per voyage instead of shore landings.
-The number of opportunities to kayak is weather dependent and will only be conducted during calm conditions.
-Prior kayaking experience is required for you to feel comfortable on the water, and you must have the capability to do a wet exit to participate.
+Limited availability; pre-booking required.
+A small group of kayakers will attempt multiple outings per voyage in lieu of shore landings.
+The number of opportunities is weather dependent; kayaking will only be conducted during calm conditions.
+Prior experience is required.
+Participants must be capable of a wet exit in order to participate.
 Beginners interested in kayaking should consider participating in the Paddling Excursion described below.

-If you’re interested in kayaking and would like to try something less in-depth than kayaking, you can still enjoy the benefits of adding an on-water experience to your expedition with a Paddling Excursion.
-Sign up for a one-time paddle on sit-on-top kayaks, which are stable and unencumbered—perfect for anyone with little to no experience with kayaking.
-Passengers are taken out in rotating groups on calm days with expert guides to connect with the sea.
+If you’re interested in kayaking but would like to try something less in-depth than kayaking, consider a Paddling Excursion.
+Sign up for a one-time paddle using a stable, unencumbered sit-on-top kayak—perfect for anyone with little to no kayaking experience.
+Rotating groups will venture out on calm days with expert guides to connect with the sea.
 Space is limited.
 Pre-booking required.

 *Emergency Evacuation Insurance: